Advanced Sight-Reading Curriculum

 The Advanced Sight-Reading Curriculum is the result of nearly twenty years of experience teaching the freshman sight-reading class for piano majors at the Peabody Conservatory.
 It consists of an extensive collection of annotated scores dealing with every aspect of sight-reading, together with detailed suggestions on how to practise.
 Through the course of its twenty modules, it covers everything from training the eyes to read more efficiently, to recognising patterns, playing by ear, improvising, simplifying complex textures, mastering difficult rhythms and rare key signatures, and much more.
 It includes music of all kinds, from nearly all periods, by dozens of composers, both the well-known and the neglected.
 This curriculum is at once an exploration of music, of musicianship, and of the individual musician who works through it.
 For it is through exploration that we discover ourselves: our musical tastes and preferences, aptitudes and challenges.

 Sight-reading is a highly complex activity that involves many different skills: score scanning, pattern recognition, instrumental technique, musical understanding, inner hearing, rhythmic sense, memory, and experience all come together concurrently in the act of reading a piece of music a prima vista.
 To improve our sight-reading, we must therefore work individually on each of these skills, refining the ones we already have some facility with, and developing those that need more attention.
 In this curriculum, these various skills are grouped into five large parts.
 The first part, Eye Training, is devoted to all the ways in which our eyes travel across the score to gather information.
 Flexibility develops several different skills that all serve to help us feel more free and adaptable in our sight-reading.
 We read music not only with our eyes, but with our ears, as we explore in part three, Playing by Ear.
-The fourth part, Rhythm, confronts the most common rhythmic challenges we encounter in sight-reading, and the final part, Other Challenges, collects specific difficulties not yet studied in the previous parts, including counterpoint, difficult key signatures, and complex chromatic harmony.
+The fourth part, Rhythm, confronts the most common rhythmic challenges we encounter in sight-reading.
 See the index for a complete list of all the modules.

 This curriculum was designed for piano students who are studying advanced repertoire.
 This does not mean, of course, that these students can all sight-read advanced piano music.
 There is actually quite a large range of ability in sight-reading, even among students who are capable of learning Bach suites, Beethoven sonatas, and Chopin etudes.
 This curriculum reflects that range of ability, and within each module the pieces are graded from easier to more difficult.
 Some students are able to work through the entire range of pieces, while others play only the ones that suit their current ability.